Patent Attorney Position

 Employment at a Solo or Tiny Law Firm

-Currently, Knox Patents is a small IP firm with two patent attorneys.
+Currently, Knox Patents is a small IP firm with one patent attorney.
 When considering employment with a small firm, it is important to consider the distinction between a tiny firm and a larger firm.

 To be successful, a solo attorney must have the temperament to run a solo practice.
 Besides being competent and efficient, a solo attorney must be self-reliant, self-motivated, proactive, and driven to succeed.
 A solo attorney is an entrepreneur running a small business, with all the baggage that comes with running a small business.
 A solo attorney is also one who wants to be rewarded for his efforts and recognizes that he is solely responsible for his future.